 Educational opportunities for some pupils are put at risk because they are regarded as hard to place and they experience delays in admission to school, their placement breaks down shortly after admission, or they find themselves unable to access a school place.
-A suitable school place should be found quickly and within 20 school days and the pupil on roll within 25 days.
+A suitable school place should be found quickly and the pupil should be on roll within 20 days.
 It is also important that no school should be asked to take an excessive or unreasonable number of such pupils and that support services are aligned around a new fair access admission so that the placement is successful.